 Many Pros use ankle tape in games because it feels much better and it supports the ankle more tight.

-The hard part for people who are not pros is, who is going to wrap your ankle?
 If you are a college player or pro then you have a pretty good trainer to wrap it.

-If you are in HS then you are lucky to get someone who can wrap good.
 I have had my ankle wrapped 100 times, and I remember how it’s done.
 But this doesn’t mean I can wrap an ankle.

 This is why the brace is popular, because getting it wrapped is not going to be easy.